gbordyugov/batuketa/README.md

 ## Installing and running the code

-This project is to be built with Python 3.7 or 3.8.
+This project requires Python 3.7 or 3.8.
 The models are neural networks coded in Tensorflow 2.5.0.

 Batuketa uses [poetry](https://python-poetry.org/) as a build tool and dependency manager.
 Poetry takes care of creating, maintaining, and